AkkoS2/Yume/README.md

-# Yume Bot
+# Yume's new Definivite Version

-Version 3 will be taking the place of v2 as the main version in the near future.
+Creating it by merging the best parts of previous versions and creating even more new features.